 The amazing people I work with – I work with some of the most creative, talented, and just kind people I’ve ever met.
 It’s awesome being able to collaborate with them daily and even decades later still learn from them!

 - How has the publishing industry – and book publicity, specifically – evolved over your time at Smith?

-When I started about 1,000 years ago, social media didn’t exist – there was no Twitter or Instagram so to see how much of an impact that has and the accessibility to reach large amounts of people when promoting a book is amazing.
-Also, when I first start self-publishing was just getting started – there were maybe one or two companies who offered this service to authors.
+When I started about 1,000 years ago, social media didn’t exist.
+There was no Twitter or Instagram, so to see how much of an impact that has and the accessibility to reach large amounts of people when promoting a book is amazing.
+Also, when I first started self-publishing was just getting started – there were maybe one or two companies who offered this service to authors.
 So to see how much self-publishing has evolved and how many authors have had the opportunity to share phenomenal stories through this platform, when maybe a traditional publisher didn’t pick them up, is really cool.

 - What is your personal favorite genre to read?
 Any authors you love in particular?

 I want to get lost in a good book when I read for fun, so I almost exclusively read fiction.
 I’ve gotten into YA in the last few years.
 I’m a big Harry Potter fan since I first read them decades ago and am reading the series to my 10 and 6 year old for the first time now, which is really special.
 I love to see how excited they get!

 - If you could offer just one piece of advice or insight to an author, what would it be?

 Surround yourself with experts who know more than you.
 Publishing a big is a huge undertaking that has so many moving parts.
 Whether you traditionally publish, go with a hybrid model or truly self-publish, work with people who know more than you in their specialty – find the best book cover designer, the best layout person, the best editor, social media manager, publicist, etc.

 - What is a fun or interesting fact about you that people might not know?